-IMPORTANT: Benefits available under the Trade Act of 2009 apply to Trade Act petitions filed on or after May 18, 2009, and no later than Feb.
-14, 2011.
-For petitions filed prior to May 18, 2009, please refer to the Trade Act of 2002.
-If you are covered under a petition filed on or after Feb.
+IMPORTANT: Benefits available under the Trade Adjustment Assistance Extension Act of 2011 (Trade Act of 2011) apply to Trade Act petitions filed on or after Feb.
 15, 2011, through Dec.
-31, 2013, please read the information on Trade Act of 2011.
+31, 2013.
+The Trade Act of 2011 became law on Oct.
+21, 2011 and retroactively covered petitions filed on or after Feb.
+15, 2011.
+In accordance with this law, claimants who had already received certain Trade Act benefits and services under the previous Trade Act were offered a one time election to continue receiving benefits under the Trade Act of 2002 or instead to begin receiving benefits under the new Trade Act of 2011.
+If you qualified for the election and chose to continue to receive benefits under the Trade Act of 2002 program, or you qualified under a petition filed before May 18, 2009, please refer to the Trade Act of 2002 web page.
+If you are covered under a petition filed on or after May 18, 2009, through Feb.
+14, 2011, please read information on the Trade Act of 2009.
 If you are covered under a petition filed on or after Jan.
 1, 2014, please read information on Trade Adjustment Assistance 2015.

 TAA benefits include:

 Reemployment services such as funded training, job search allowances, and relocation allowances

 Weekly cash benefit payments known as Trade Readjustment Allowances (TRA)